If you are considering adoption, ask yourself these questions:

 - Can you provide love, time and commitment to a child?

 - Can you empathise with a child who may never have experienced the security of feeling safe and loved?

 - Do you have the humour, resilience and flexibility to manage the uncertainty and unique challenges that may present from the child’s circumstances and early life?

 - Do you have the support network to help you when things get tough?

 - Do you have the energy and health to provide a long-term family for a child into adulthood?

 If you feel you can answer yes to these questions, we would love to hear from you.

 The adoption process

 Our target time from the time you make your formal application to the time you are approved as an adopter is six months, but this can vary depending on your circumstances.
 We aim to fast track second time adopters and foster carers wherever possible.

-This starts when you are ready, you are welcome to view our Information Videos at any point and then book onto one of our Q&A sessions using the link provided.
+This starts when you are ready, you can book one of our Information Sessions using the link provided.